 Can the symptoms of irritable bowel syndrome be confused with those of ovarian cancer?

 Almost nine out of ten women with ovarian cancer have symptoms that can also occur with irritable bowel syndrome.
-A comprehensive gynecological examination by a gynecologist is therefore always essential for correct irritable bowel syndrome diagnosis in women.
+When a person with ovaries experiences symptoms of irritable bowel syndrome, it is recommended that they receive a gynecological examination to rule out any ovarian pathology.

 Can the diagnosis of irritable bowel syndrome hide a mental illness?

-What to do after a diagnosis of irritable bowel syndrome
+What to do after an irritable bowel syndrome diagnosis

-There are several effective treatment options that doctors can prescribe for irritable bowel syndrome.
-The choice of the right therapy depends on which problem is in the foreground (abdominal pain, constipation, diarrhea, flatulence) and can include classic medication, herbal supplements or a change in diet.
+Several effective treatment options for irritable bowel syndrome exist.
+The choice of the right therapy depends on which problem is the most bothersome for the person experiencing the symptoms (abdominal pain, constipation, diarrhea, flatulence).
+Solutions can range from changes in diet to alternative therapies, supplements, and medications.